 Before we dive into the specific equations that govern these concepts, it's crucial to establish a clear understanding of what energy, time, and acceleration represent individually.
 It is easy to take these basic definitions for granted, but a proper, deep dive is critical to understanding how they interact.

 Energy, in its simplest form, is the capacity to do work.
-It exists in numerous forms, such as kinetic energy (the energy of motion), potential energy (stored energy), thermal energy (heat), and electromagnetic energy (light).
+Even so, it exists in numerous forms, such as kinetic energy (the energy of motion), potential energy (stored energy), thermal energy (heat), and electromagnetic energy (light).
 It's the driving force behind every change and movement in the universe.
 Energy cannot be created or destroyed, only transformed from one form to another, a principle known as the law of conservation of energy.

 Comprehensive Overview